 Round trip distance 18 miles from Molas Pass Trailhead or 10.2 miles from Elk Park

-Route DescriptionNortheast Face: From the meadow at 11,400 feet, take the climber's trail southwest to the relatively flat basin between Arrow and Vestal peaks at about 12,150 feet.
+Route DescriptionNortheast Face (Rosenbrough calls it Northeast Rib): Although certainly no walk up, this is the easiest route on Arrow.
+From the meadow at 11,400 feet, take the climber's trail southwest to the relatively flat basin between Arrow and Vestal peaks at about 12,150 feet.
 The route can be seen in its entirety from this spot.
+It follows either of two prominent ribs (the larger eastern rib is frequently blocked by a large snowbank early in the season).

 A faint climber's trail will help you get started.
 Head up to a grassy area, and work your way onto the large, sweeping ramp.
 Continue up the ramp, either frictioning up the ramp proper or on more moderate terrain on its left (east) side.
 As the ramp becomes steeper, the ramp divides into two levels.
 Work your way onto the upper (right-hand) level, and continue past its east (left hand) margin as it narrows into a rib of rock.